dmedri/roaster/README.md

 ## Introduction

-This project is an attempt to design new tools to help R users.
+This project is an attempt to design a new tiny tool to support [R](http://www.r-project.org), its users (statisticians, data scientists) and sysadmins.

-Since its early bash prototypes, basic features are:
+Since its first bash prototypes, these are the basic features:

 * get the latest R stable release;
 * proceed with a standard installation;